Grace Lee Whitney: Later TV roles

-Her roles in the 1970s included The Bold Ones, Cannon, and Hart to Hart.
+Whitney's roles in the 1970s included The Bold Ones, Cannon, The Next Step Beyond and Hart to Hart.
 In 1983, she had a small part in the television film The Kid with the 200 I.Q., with Gary Coleman.
-In 1998, she appeared in an episode of Diagnosis: Murder, which reunited her with her Star Trek colleagues George Takei, Walter Koenig, and Majel Barrett.
+Her last TV guest appearance was in a 1998 episode of Diagnosis: Murder, which reunited her with her Star Trek colleagues George Takei, Walter Koenig and Majel Barrett.

 Music

 In the 1960s and 1970s, she sang with a number of orchestras and bands, including the Keith Williams Orchestra.
 Later, she concentrated on jazz/pop vocalizing while fronting for the band Star.
+With acting taking a back step in the mid 1970s, she performed with her band at Disneyland, bar mitzvahs, private parties, political events, schools and at Sci Fi conventions throughout the remainder of the 1970s, while raising her children.

-In the 1970s, with her second husband, Jack Dale, she wrote a number of Star Trek-related songs.
-A 45-rpm record was released in 1976 with the songs "Disco Trekkin’" (A side) and "Star Child" (B side).
-She recorded such tunes as "Charlie X", "Miri", "Enemy Within", and "USS Enterprise".
+In the mid-1970s she wrote a number of Star Trek-related songs with her second husband, Jack Dale.
+A 45-rpm record was released in 1976, on her own label, with the songs "Disco Trekin'" (A side) and "Star Child" (B side).

+She recorded such tunes as "Charlie X", "Miri", "Enemy Within" and "USS Enterprise".
 Many of these songs were released in the 1990s on cassette tape: Light at the End of the Tunnel in 1996 and Yeoman Rand Sings! in 1999.